react-native-integrate/integrate/README.md

 # or, if you've installed it as a dev dependency
 upgrade
 ```
-All previously integrated packages will be re-integrated into your new RN project.
+Your old project data will be imported and all previously integrated packages will be re-integrated into your new RN project.

 ## For Package Developers